 Families comprising same-sex couples and their children have diverse origins and take a variety of forms.
 Some couples have children conceived in one partner's prior heterosexual marriage (or nonmarital heterosexual relationship) predating that individual's present same-sex relationship.
 In these cases, the biological parent's same-sex partner often assumes the role of de facto step-parent, albeit without the legal framework provided by marriage.
-In addition, a growing number of same-sex couples are becoming parents through methods including donor insemination (with either an anonymous or known donor), assistance of a surrogate mother, and adoption.
-The children in many, if not most families headed by same-sex couples have a legal relationship with only one of the parents, either through birth or adoption.
-However, both members of the couple typically function as parents for the children, even if they are not legally recognized as
+In addition, a growing number of same-sex couples are becoming parents through methods including donor insemination (with either an anonymous or known donor), assistance of a surrogate mother, and adoption.62 The children in many, if not most families headed by same-sex couples have a legal relationship with only one of the parents, either through birth or adoption.
+However, both members of the couple typically function as parents for the children, even if they are not legally recognized as such.
+63 In addition, the legal trend toward allowing second-parent adoption by

-See C.J.
-Patterson & L.V.
-Friel, Sexual Orientation and Fertility, in Infertility in the Modern World: Biosocial Perspectives 238 (G. Bentley & N. Mascie-Taylor eds., 2000); E.C.
-Perrin & Committee on Psychosocial Aspects of Child and Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 341 (2002).
+Committee on Psychosocial Aspects of Child and Family Health, Technical Report: Coparent or Second-Parent Adoption by Same-Sex Parents, 109 Pediatrics 341 (2002).